The Complaints Committee on Transactions with Financial Firms

 Who is responsible for the committee?

-The Committee operates in accordance with an agreement between the Ministry of Commerce, the Financial Services Association and the Consumers' Association of Iceland as June 8th, 2000.
+The Committee operates in accordance with an agreement between the Ministry of Finance and Economic Affairs, the Financial Services Association and the Consumers' Association of Iceland as June 8th, 2000.

 What is the committee's area of responsibility?